 For more tips on how to use EBSCO eBooks, please watch this short tutorial video provided by EBSCO:

 For more instructional videos on EBSCO e-books please visit their YouTube Channel playlist.

-You'll see every instance in which the keywords or phrases are used and can jump right to where they are in the text by clicking View Chapter.
+Spring will show you every instance in which the keywords are used, and you can jump right to where they are found in the text by clicking View Chapter.